LF-VIO: A Visual-Inertial-Odometry Framework for Large Field-of-View Cameras with Negative Plane: Experiments

 To validate the importance of the information of the negative plane, we study the influence of using inputs with different FoVs, by only extracting features from the corresponding angle range.
 First, we gradually decrease the FoV from $40^{\circ}{\sim}120^{\circ}$ to $40^{\circ}{\sim}80^{\circ}$, with a variation step of $10^\circ$ (see Fig.~\ref{fig:different_fov}), and perform the experiment using our LF-VIO framework on the PALVIO ID06 set, which is chosen as a representative sequence, where the results are shown in Table~\ref{tab:fov}.
 It can be seen that using the entire FoV of the panoramic camera ($40^{\circ}{\sim}120^{\circ}$) leads to the best performances in RPEt and ATE.
 When the FoV reduces to only the positive plane, \textit{i.e.}, in the situations of $40^{\circ}{\sim}90^{\circ}$ and $40^{\circ}{\sim}80^{\circ}$, the performance degrades dramatically, verifying the importance of the information from the negative plane.

 Then, we experiment by decreasing the FoV from $50^{\circ}{\sim}120^{\circ}$ to $90^{\circ}{\sim}120^{\circ}$.
 In the worst case, when only the information from the negative plane is used ($90^{\circ}{\sim}120^{\circ}$), the VIO framework still works.
 But when incorporating slightly more information from the positive plane, \textit{i.e.}, in the cases of $80^{\circ}{\sim}120^{\circ}$ and $70^{\circ}{\sim}120^{\circ}$, the performance recovers to the same level of that with pure positive plane.
 This again confirms the importance of information lying on the negative plane and the effectiveness of our method in properly harvesting and exploiting the negative-plane features, which are unused in previous works.
-Fig.~\ref{fig:lfvio-field} shows the top trajectories and error analyses based on the FoV variations, which illustrates the same trend.
+Fig.~\ref{fig:lfvio-field} shows the top trajectories and error analyses based on the FoV variations, which illustrates the same trend. {We note that the performance of the $50^{\circ}{\sim}120^{\circ}$ setting does not exceed that of $40^{\circ}{\sim}120^{\circ}$, which is due to the lowest density (the number of vectors per unit area) in $40^\circ{\sim}50^\circ$, so the use of information of this band may not improve the performance.}